SFDR Disclaimer

 Following the entry into force of SFDR, MSM has implemented additional reporting requirements from the Fund’s portfolio companies, so that we can have additional granularity on the PAIs of our existing portfolio.
 For the reporting period ended on 31st December 2022, we have collected data referring to the PAIs stated on Table 1 of the SFDR RTS (safe for PAIs 15 to 18, which do not apply to MSM), as well as a selection of PAIs from Tables 2 and 3 of the same Regulation.

-Besides the assessment of PAIs, and as per our Rules of Procedure, any MSM-managed products do not invest, guarantee or otherwise provide financial or other support, directly or indirectly, to companies or other entities (i) established in or which maintain business relationship with entities incorporated in a Non-Cooperative Jurisdiction, or (ii) whose business activity consists of:
+Besides the assessment of principal adverse impacts and adverse sustainability impacts in general, and as a vehicle invested by the European Investment Fund, any MSM-managed products do not invest, guarantee or otherwise provide financial or other support, directly or indirectly, to companies or other entities (i) established in or which maintain business relationship with entities incorporated in a Non-Cooperative Jurisdiction, or (ii) whose business activity consists of:

 1. an illegal economic activity, i.e. any production, trade or other activity, which is illegal under the laws or regulations applicable to the Fund or the relevant Portfolio Company, including without limitation, human cloning for reproduction purposes;